 You can claim your State Pension and carry on working.
 You’re not forced to stop working completely just because you claimed your Workplace Pension or reached your State Pension age.
 Staying in work means you keep earning and can keep saving too.

 You can still contribute to your employer’s workplace pension scheme until you’re 75.
 Your boss will also keep paying in, as long as you earn over £6,240 a year (2020/21 rates) and you might still get tax relief from the Government.

-If you’re over your State Pension age, then you won’t need to pay National Insurance.
+If you’re over your State Pension age, then you won’t need to pay National Insurance (external website).
 That’s a boost of around £2,500 a year for the average full time worker in the UK.